Pregnancy and Childbirth

 In the DC DOC, women are generally incarcerated pretrial and then return to the community.

 The DC DOC does not publish statistics on the number of women who are pregnant or deliver a child while under their jurisdiction.
-The statistics that are published annually show that most women who are incarcerated in jail are not subsequently admitted to the Bureau of Prisons, so their jail exposure is the only incarceration experience they will have.
+The DOC reported to Councilmember Christina Henderson the following: in 2020, the DOC had 95 people under their jurisdiction who were pregnant, had 29 individuals in their custody in 2023 who were pregnant, and had at-least one woman navigating pregnancy in the system in each of the last nine years.
+Other statistics that are published annually show that most women who are incarcerated in jail are not subsequently admitted to the Bureau of Prisons, so their jail exposure is the only incarceration experience they will have.
 The DOC reports that the median length of stay for women in the DC jail is 61 days, and 61.3 percent had unresolved charges.
 Only 7 percent of the women incarcerated in the DC jail were sentenced to felony charges in fiscal year 2024, and 74 percent were released back to the community.

 The DOC’s policies do not go far enough to protect women's and children’s health.